Euon Brown

 Euon Brown (born 9 July 1987) is a retired footballer who played as a midfielder.
-Born in England, he represented the Grenada national team.
+Born in England, he played for the Grenada national team.

 International career

 Brown appeared for Grenada at the 2009 CONCACAF Gold Cup, making his only appearance in a 4–0 loss to Honduras on 11 July 2009.

 Outside football

 Brown retired from football in 2012, as injuries halted his career.
 He worked learning and performance officer, a data analyst, and a principal policy and projects officer.
-He is currently the Support for Families programme manager for the Troubled Families programme in England.
+He is the Support for Families programme manager for the Troubled Families programme in England.